FreeCharge recently moved into a bigger office; this brought back fond memories of setting up the first Bangalore office.

-Setting up an office might not seem a daunting task, but trust me it is.
-A previous company that I was part of had opted out of setting up it’s own office and worked out of an incubation center, I always used to wonder why not move into a proper office space?
-Now, after personally going through the hassles of setting up and maintaining an office, I appreciate their decision.
+Setting up an office might not seem a daunting task, but trust me, it is.
+A previous company that I was part of had opted not to set up its own office and worked out of an incubation center.
+I always used to wonder— why not move into a proper office space?
+After personally going through the hassles of setting up and maintaining an office, I appreciate their decision.

-First step of the process is prospecting potential office spaces.
-Office spaces in software parks are expensive and come with long leases, but they are the most organized.
-If you are reading this, most probably you do not fall into the category who can afford an office space in a software park.
-Some of the things to keep in mind while prospecting:
+The first step of the process is prospecting potential office spaces.
+Office spaces in tech parks are expensive and come with long leases, but they are the most organized.
+If you are reading this, you probably do not fall into the category of people who can afford office space in a tech park.

 Once you zero in on the place, the second step of the process starts.
 Things to keep in mind:

-1. Interiors and furniture.
+- Interiors and furniture.